MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 }
 ```

-But now that the program doesn't immediately exit on error, `if (error_happened) return;` has to stamped down in every single spot that calls a function that (directly or indirectly!) throws:
+But now that the program doesn't immediately exit on error, `if (error_happened) return;` has to pasted after every single call that can directly or indirectly(!) throw an error:

 ```c
 token token = get_token(i);